Adding A Bathroom To An Apartment in NYC(Last Updated On: March 28, 2019)

 ADA Accessible Bathrooms

 The NYC building Code has set forth clearance regulations between and around fixtures as well as door requirements.
 The fixtures themselves have to be ADA listed by the manufacturer.
-There are three types of accessible bathrooms: Type A, Type B, and Prototype Bathrooms.
+There are three types of accessible bathrooms: Type A, Appendix P, and Prototype Bathrooms.
 Depending upon your apartment, you may be allowed to add any of the three.
 They vary in clearance requirements.

 Type A is the largest, it has a 5’ turning clearance for wheelchairs.
 If you have one Type A bathroom in your apartment none of the other bathrooms are required to be accessible.
 All the fixtures must be ADA rated and provide clearances as per ADA requirements.